What type of anxiety and depression responds best to exercise for those who don’t want to take medications?

 Exercise, however, causes no negative side effects and can be quite effective as a long-term treatment.

-“Society needs to think of anxiety and depression as a medical illness, similar to chronic diseases like diabetes,” says Patricia Celan, MD, a psychiatry resident at Dalhousie University in Canada.
+“Society needs to think of anxiety and depression as a medical illness, similar to chronic diseases like diabetes,” says Patricia Celan, MD, a senior psychiatry resident at Dalhousie University in Canada.

 “In severe cases of depression and anxiety, like with cases of type 1 or severe type 2 diabetes, medication cannot be avoided — lest the consequences be fatal.